iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Reduction to Network Flow.md

 ---
 ### **Intro**

 We reduce different types of graph algorithm problem to an instance of network flow problem and solve it.
-This is much similar to linear programming where we always reduce a linear program of a model to the simplex standard form, maximizations, so that the simplex tabeau method can be employed to solving the problem.
+This is much similar to linear programming where we always reduce a linear program of a model to the simplex standard form, maximizations, so that the simplex tableau method can be employed to solving the problem.
 There are 2 types of reduction techniques:
 1. The type where changing the variable is enough.
 2. The type where the structure of the graph is changed too and substitution of variables are also needed.